Wildlife Guide: Maned Wolf

 Maned wolf is a solitary animal, although they mate for life and share overlapping territories, the pair only come together at the breeding season.
 Image: ©Belizar dreamstime.com

-Funny Smells: It’s probably the maned wolf.
-They mark their territory and buried prey, and communicate with each other with urine; the smell is so strong and pungent that they are locally called “skunk-foxes.”
+It’s probably the maned wolf.
+They mark their territory and their buried prey and communicate with each other with urine; the smell is so strong and pungent that they are locally called “skunk foxes.”

-Shy and timid creatures even with their families, they mate for life but live mostly separately in their shared territory, only coming together to breed and care for the young.
-Unlike other wolves, they hunt alone too.
-If you want to see a maned wolf you need to be very, very quiet.
-They are cautious and skittish and would prefer to run from danger rather than stand and fight.
+Shy and timid creatures even among their families, maned wolves mate for life but live mostly separately in their shared territory, only coming together to breed and care for the young.
+Unlike other “wolves”, they hunt alone too.
+If you want to see a maned wolf, you must be very quiet.
+They are cautious and skittish and prefer to run from danger rather than stand and fight.

 Maned wolves are more active in the cooler parts of the day, very early morning and evening.
 Look for maned wolves in tall grass.
 If you see one staring intensely at the ground and tapping it with its foot - keep watching!
 He is trying to coax a small mammal into the open so he can pounce!